-Bill McNaughton and Norman Holmes have a long history in all things flutes and woodwind.
+Bill McNaughton and Norman Holmes have a long history in the playing making and repair of flutes and woodwind.

 In 1976 Bill worked as a Woodwind repairer and Norman was just getting started playing traditional music (mostly learning from Peter McGeary of Dungannon-Tyrone & Middlesbrough).
 They encountered each other when one instrument or another needed repair.
 They got on well together in those days and despite many changes in jobs and locations always managed to stay in touch.
 At some point in the late seventies or early eighties they discussed making flutes.
 There were a couple of reamers made and a second hand lathe bought but nothing came of it due to their respective circumstances.